HoTT/HoTT-Agda/tutorial/README.md

 Installation
 ------------

-In order to use the HoTT-Agda library, you need the latest dev version of Agda (or Agda 2.3.2).
+In order to use the HoTT-Agda library, you need at least Agda 2.3.2.

 You need GHC 7.x, cabal and darcs, and you should be able to download and compile Agda with the following commands: